Ilya Ponomarev: Russian annexation of Crimea and accusations of embezzlement

 Ponomarev was the only member of the State Duma to vote against annexation of Crimea during the 2014 Russian invasion of Ukraine.
 Despite his criticism of the 2014 Ukrainian revolution as being driven by an alliance of neoliberals and nationalists, he justified his position in the Duma by saying that it was necessary to maintain friendly relations with the "brotherly Ukrainian nation" and avoid military confrontation, and argued that Russia's actions in Crimea would push Ukraine outside the traditional sphere of Russian influence and possibly provoke further expansion of NATO.
-After the 445-1 vote, many people called for his resignation.
+After the 445–1 vote, many people called for his resignation.
 He was the target of public demonization including a huge billboard in the center of Moscow describing him as a "national traitor".
 He was also threatened with censure and expulsion, but responded that deputies cannot be prosecuted or removed because of the way they vote, and the parliament took no further action regarding the status of Ponomarev as deputy.

 In August 2014, while he was in California, federal bailiffs froze Ponomarev's bank accounts and announced that they would not allow him to return to Russia, due to an ongoing investigation.
 He began living in San Jose, California, but since 2016 is a permanent resident of Ukraine's capital Kyiv, effectively in exile.
 In April 2015, the Duma attempted to revoke his constitutional protection from criminal prosecution.

 Russian investigators claimed Ponomarev had embezzled 22 million rubles earmarked for the Skolkovo technology hub, an accusation Ponomarev describes as politically motivated.
-Russian investigators alleged that Skolkovo Vice-President Aleksey Beltyukov had paid Ponomarev about $750,000 for ten lectures and one research paper; Ponomarev was initially not prosecuted for this because of his parliamentary immunity, but a court ordered him to return a part of the money.
+Russian investigators alleged that Skolkovo vice-president Aleksey Beltyukov had paid Ponomarev about $750,000 for ten lectures and one research paper; Ponomarev was initially not prosecuted for this because of his parliamentary immunity, but a court ordered him to return a part of the money.
 However, later in 2015, the Moscow Bauman Court heard Ponomaryov's case in absentia and decided to arrest him, issuing an international warrant.
 Despite not residing in Russia, Ponomarev continued to hold his parliamentary position, and would technically have remained an active member of the Duma until the September 2016 Duma election.

 On 10 June 2016, the State Duma impeached Ponomarev for truancy and not performing his duties.
 It was the first application of the controversial 2016 law that allows Duma to impeach its deputies.

-Opposition activities while in exile
+Exile

 Ponomarev told The Daily Beast in April 2016 that he lived in Ukraine's capital Kyiv full-time.
 Ukraine granted him a Ukrainian temporary residence permit.
 The government of Ukraine under Petro Poroshenko granted Ponomarev Ukrainian citizenship in 2019.

 From exile he continued to speak to the Western press as a commentator on deteriorating Russia–Ukraine relations and clampdown on dissent in Russia.
 After fellow former Russian MP Denis Voronenkov was shot and killed in Kyiv on 23 March 2017, Ponomarev was given personal protection by the Ukrainian Security Service.
 Voronenkov was on his way to meet Ponomarev when he was shot.